 For those who have already made the decision to invest in Ecuador the only initial resistance to the hourly charge is because they have not done something like it before.
 After taking a moment to think about it most people are smart enough to realize that we are not charging an hourly fee on top of our commission, since the hourly fees are refunded.

-One of the key distinguishing characteristics that set us apart from other Real Estate agencies is that we seek out the best properties so that you are not wasting time and money going around looking at properties that are overpriced or in bad condition.
+One of the key distinguishing characteristics that set us apart from other Real Estate agencies is that we sit down with you before hand to go over your needs in detail so you don't wast time and money going around looking at properties are not the right fit for you.

 Property TaxProperty taxes in Cuenca are so low as to almost be beyond belief; all properties featured on this website have property tax rates of less than $300 a year.
 Property taxes for a given year are assessed on the first business day of the year and can be paid at any time during the year.

 FinancingIn Ecuador the vast majority of all purchases are made with cash.
 Financing in Ecuador is hard to come by and very expensive even if you qualify for it.
-Other than the rare case of owner or builder financing, we can only work with buyers who can come up with the entire purchase price within 60 days.
+Other than the rare case of owner or builder financing, we can only work with buyers who can come up with the entire purchase price in cash.

 Investment VisaQualifying for an Investment Visa (often referred to as residency) allows you to stay in Ecuador indefinitely.
 It requires you owning a property whose tax assessed value is at least $25,000 plus an additional $500 each for your spouse and dependents.
 In Cuenca tax assessed values are considerably lower than actual market values.
 In general you need to spend at least $60,000 on your property in order for it to have a high enough tax evaluation to qualify you for a visa.
 Rural properties have even lower tax assessed values and most won't work as a qualifying investment for Visa purposes.
 Be sure to let us know if you are planning on using a property as a qualifying investment for an investor's visa so we can check the tax records before you buy.